splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-circonus-integration.rst

 the acknowledgment at Circonus (allowing the alert to be triggered again) set the Event field to *Any-Incident*.
-Otherwise, set it to “Incident-Acknowledged” and the acknowledgement at Circonus will expire normally (if the alert condition doesn’t clear first).
+Otherwise, set it to “Incident-Acknowledged” and the acknowledgement at Circonus will expire normally (if the alert condition doesn't clear first).

 When acknowledging alerts via Splunk On-Call, the alert at Circonus is acknowledged for 30 minutes by default.
 You can change this by adding